Catholic clergy kidnapped in Haiti are released: Church group - RFI

 In its note, the religious society thanked the ambassadors of France and the United States "for their discreet and effective diplomatic contribution".

-A total of 10 people were abducted in Croix-des-Bouquets, a town northeast of the capital Port-au-Prince, on April 11, including the seven clergy -- three of whom have already been released.
+A total of 10 people were abducted in Croix-des-Bouquets, a town northeast of the capital Port-au-Prince, on April 11, including the seven clergy -- three of whom had already been released.

 The clergy members were a group of four priests and a nun from Haiti, as well as one priest and one nun from France.
 The three non-clergy were members of the family of a Haitian priest, who was not among those kidnapped.